bensheldon/island94.org/_posts/2026-07-31-running-code-when-the-ruby-on-rails-webserver-boots.md

 ### Via `server do` blocks

-Rails 6.1 added a[￼`Railtie#server`￼ hook](https://github.com/rails/rails/pull/39953) that can be invoked in `application.rb` or a gem’s `engine.rb`.
+Rails 6.1 added a[`Railtie#server` hook](https://github.com/rails/rails/pull/39953) that can be invoked in `application.rb` or a gem’s `engine.rb`.
 It’s invoked when the `config.ru` file is evaluated.

 `Warning:` the invocation of the hook in `config.ru` is missing from _a lot_ of Rails projects.
-I once [lackadasically tried to address this upstream](https://github.com/rails/rails/pull/49704), but doublecheck your `config.ru` actually contains `Rails.application.load_server` as [it should](https://github.com/rails/rails/blob/b83739f81cc9f0f8028d98e1a3d7f6f79c375fb5/railties/lib/rails/generators/rails/app/templates/config.ru.tt#L6).
+I once [lackadaisically tried to address this upstream](https://github.com/rails/rails/pull/49704), but doublecheck your `config.ru` actually contains `Rails.application.load_server` as [it should](https://github.com/rails/rails/blob/b83739f81cc9f0f8028d98e1a3d7f6f79c375fb5/railties/lib/rails/generators/rails/app/templates/config.ru.tt#L6).

 ### In your `config.ru`